hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 console.log(Rectangle.getDescription()); // A rectangle is a shape with 4 sides
 ```

-This code defines a static method named `getDescription` on the `Rectangle` constructor.
+This code defines a **static method** named `getDescription` on the `Rectangle` constructor.
 To use this method, you invoke it with the `Rectangle` function object.

-It should come as no surprise that you can define static methods with the `class` keyword as well: just use the static keyword:
+It should come as no surprise that you can define static methods with the `class` keyword as well: just *use the static keyword*:

 ```js
 class Rectangle {